 Seeing color allows tortoises to identify foods they enjoy, avoid toxic plants or rotten fruits, and find food based on their nutritional needs.

 Without this ability, they’d have to rely solely on their sense of smell.
 Sniffing every plant or fruit to check if it’s good to eat isn’t ideal, especially for slow-moving tortoises.

 Tortoises can speed up the process considerably due to their exceptional color vision.

 What Colors Can Tortoises See?

-Tortoises can see a wide range of colors, including ultraviolet, which is invisible to the human eye.
-Tortoises even have favorite colors, preferring brighter colors, like red and yellow, over darker colors, like blue and green.
+Tortoises can see various colors, including ultraviolet, which is invisible to the human eye.
+They even have favorite colors, preferring bright colors, like red and yellow, over dark colors, like blue and green.

 Tortoises interact more with brightly-colored materials.
-Researchers suggest that tortoises prefer such colors because of the colors of the fruits and plants they forage in the wild.
-Many of them have some red or yellow shade, so tortoises instinctively flock to those colors.
+Researchers suggest that tortoises prefer them due to the colors of the fruits and plants they forage in the wild.

 Can Tortoises See Red Light?

 Of the bright colors a tortoise can see, red is a favorite.

 When presented with something yellow, tortoises were more likely to approach if it was food.
 When presented with something red, tortoises interacted with it extensively, regardless of whether it was food.